Now's the time, let us help.

-As Houston’s largest non-profit provider of prevention, education, treatment, and recovery services, The Council helps not only individuals and families, but our whole community as well.
-Our Center for Recovering Families provides outpatient counseling, treatment, and support to individuals and families who want to recover.
-At the same time, our Community Programs are at work throughout the Greater Houston area providing prevention, education, and counseling services in schools, workplaces, community centers, and mental health facilities.
+As Houston’s largest non-profit provider of prevention, education, outpatient treatment, and recovery services, The Council helps not only individuals and families, but our whole community as well.
+Our Center for Recovering Families provides counseling, treatment, and support to individuals and families who want to recover.
+At the same time, our Community Programs throughout the Greater Houston area provide prevention, education, and counseling services in schools, workplaces, community centers, and mental health facilities.

 The Council on Recovery is the starting point for everyone who needs help.
 Going beyond other organizations, we’re committed to helping individuals, families, and the entire community recover.
 Recovery is in our name and DNA.
 What’s more, we turn no one away.

 We have helped many already.

 If you or a loved one needs help, you might be feeling anxious, confused, or even afraid.
-We understand.
-We've seen it many times and we know how to make the pain go away.
-Our programs really work, which is why our clients are happy to talk about how we've helped them or a loved one and their families recover from alcoholism, drug addiction, or related issue.
+We understand and have seen it many times.
+We also know what to do.
+Our outpatient treatment programs and counseling really work.
+That's why our clients are happy to talk about how we have helped them and their families recover from alcoholism, drug addiction, or related issue.
 Click here to hear their stories.

 The Council on Recovery was the complete opposite of what I expected or had gone through in other programs.
 I found myself looking forward to classes and feeling the weight lifting off of my shoulders with every new day.
 This is where I learned to deal with my problems properly instead of running away.
 I learned that I mattered.